cromulus/pi-kiosk/README.md

     `DEFAULT_BRIGHTNESS` if the light sensor is missing.
   - Reports sensor health every minute and emits DEBUG logs per reading when enabled.
+- `kiosk-vnc.service`
+  (Optional) Runs x11vnc bound to the kiosk X session.
+Enable it by setting `ENABLE_VNC=true` in the config and rerunning the installer.

 Both services default to the `kiosk` user and restart automatically if they crash.
 Journald captures logs (`journalctl -u kiosk-sensors.service`).